FiatAccompli/Civ6Mods/README.md

 * [Unit Attrition](UnitAttritiion) - Units take damage every turn when they are not sufficiently close to a friendly city.
 This significantly slows down the rate of map exploration.

 ### UI Mods
-* [Global Hotkeys](GlobalKeyBindings) - Adds key bindings to control minimap size, volume levels, ambient time of day and toggle quick movement/combat.
+* [Play the Keyboard: Global Hotkeys](PlayTheKeyboard_GlobalHotkeys) - Adds key bindings to control minimap size, volume levels, ambient time of day and toggle quick movement/combat.
-* [Keyboard Navigation and Unit Action Hotkeys](MoreKeyBindings) - Allows you to navigate the world map with the keyboard and adds keyboard bindings for all unit actions.
 * [Map Tacks +](MapTacksPlus) - It's map tacks, but with even more icon options.
 What a plus!

 ### Modding mods